The Quiet Earth (1985, dir. Geoff Murphy)

-Pierre Quiroule (pseudonym of Joaquín Alejo Falçonnet): La ciudad anarquista americana (The Anarchist City of America) (1914)
+Pierre Quiroule (pseudonym of Joaquín Alejo Falçonnet): La ciudad anarquista americana (The Anarchist City of America, 1914; not yet translated)

 "This utopian narrative revisits some of the most controversial topics of the philosophical debate on Anarchism, while simultaneously offering practical alternatives to previous models of libertarian communism."
 Quiroule founded La Liberté (1893–1893) and was a member of the editorial board of La Protesta, which was the most representative publication of anarchist journalism in Argentina; he was "one of the most prolific authors of the Argentine Libertarian movement".
 The fully-fledged utopia of the 'Ciudad de los Hijos del Sol' (complete with fold-out map of the anarchist city) is set in a future apparently around 1930.